 We demonstrate the robustness of this conclusion by obtaining each non-CMB constraint from a different study (Figure~\ref{OmegaM_h_ACT_SN}).
-For this, we use uncalibrated DESI DR2 BAO data \citep{DESI_2025}, a $3\times2$pt analysis of LSS \citep{Farren_2025}, and old Galactic GCs as a constraint on $t_{\mathrm{U}}$ \citep{Valcin_2025}.
+For this, we use uncalibrated DESI~DR2 BAO data \citep{DESI_2025}, a $3\times2$pt analysis of LSS \citep{Farren_2025}, and old Galactic GCs as a constraint on $t_{\mathrm{U}}$ \citep{Valcin_2025}.
 The overall picture remains very similar, with the only inconsistent measurement being the local $cz'$, which now comes from a different study compared to Figure~\ref{OmegaM_h}.
 The anomalously high local $cz'$ is evident in a great many recent studies on the issue, as discussed further in the extensive CosmoVerse white paper \citep{Valentino_2025} and references therein.
 There are several techniques that can be used in each rung of the distance ladder, but the various possible permutations give a numerically similar $cz'$ \citep{Scolnic_2023}.
 For instance, the role of Cepheids in the second rung of the distance ladder can be replaced by the tip of the red giant branch, while at the same time the role of SNe~Ia in the third rung can be replaced by surface brightness fluctuations, thereby achieving independence from the traditional Cepheid-SNe~Ia route to the local $cz'$ \citep{Jensen_2025}.
-It is also possible to use Mira variables in the second rung \citep{Bhardwaj_2025}.
-Some techniques do not use any rungs, for instance Type~II SNe \citep{Vogl_2024} and megamasers \citep{Pesce_2020}.
-These also give a high local $cz'$ in line with the SH0ES result \citep{Breuval_2024}, which is based on using 4 anchor galaxies with geometric distances to calibrate the Leavitt Law, itself used to estimate the distances to the host galaxies of 42 SNe~Ia and thereby fix the absolute magnitude scale of SNe~Ia in the Hubble flow ($z = 0.023-0.15$).
-Their result that $cz' = 73.17 \pm 0.86$~km/s/Mpc is now in $6.4\sigma$ tension with the expected value in $\Lambda$CDM calibrated to combined CMB observations from \emph{Planck}, ACT, and the South Pole Telescope \citep{Camphuis_2025}.
+It is also possible to use Mira variables in the second rung \citep{Bhardwaj_2025} or make do with Cepheids alone \citep{Stiskalek_2025_Cepheids}.
+Both studies report a value for $cz'$ that is in excellent agreement with other measurements but in considerable tension with the \emph{Planck} cosmology.
+Yet other techniques do not use any rungs, for instance Type~II SNe \citep{Vogl_2025} and megamasers \citep{Pesce_2020}.
+These also give a high local $cz'$ in line with the SH0ES result \citep{Breuval_2024}, which is based on using 4 anchor galaxies with geometric distances to calibrate the Leavitt Law \citep{Leavitt_1912}, itself used to estimate the distances to the host galaxies of 42 SNe~Ia and thereby fix the absolute magnitude scale of SNe~Ia in the Hubble flow ($z = 0.023-0.15$).
+Their result that $cz' = 73.17 \pm 0.86$~km/s/Mpc \citep{Breuval_2024} is now in $6.4\sigma$ tension with the expected value in $\Lambda$CDM calibrated to combined CMB observations from \emph{Planck}, ACT, and SPT \citep{Camphuis_2025}.